Understanding Extras in Cricket

-Extras in cricket, what are they all about?
+Extras in cricket, what are no balls all about?

 There was something particularly bruising, at Trent Bridge in 2001, about the delivery of a no ball sealing the outcome of the Ashes series against Australia.
 Andrew Caddick was the culprit, although in truth he merely applied a marginal tweak to Australia’s already rampant domination of that series.
 It was barely halfway through, yet Australia had outplayed England so convincingly that they were doing a lap of honour with the crystal urn on the third afternoon of the third Test.

 It is quite rare, though, for an extra to be such a high-profile catalyst.
-Generally they are merely irritants to the bowler, wicket-keeper or fielder, while for the batsman they are a small but welcome boost to the running total.
+Generally they are merely irritants to the bowler, wicket-keeper or fielder, while for the batting team they are a small but welcome boost to the running total.
+The bowling team can be significantly impacted by these extras, affecting their overall performance.
 Of the four types of extra (byes, leg byes, wides and no balls), it is the last that takes up by far the most space in the laws of the game.

-There are all sorts of reasons for calling a no ball, the most straightforward of which is if the batsman changes his mode of delivery (right arm to left, or over the wicket to round) without warning the umpire.
+There are all sorts of reasons for calling a no ball, the most straightforward of which is if the ball misses the bat and hits the batsman’s body or pad.
+The bowler’s arm must not be bent or jerked to avoid a delivery being declared as a no-ball.
 And no repeat is now possible of the grubber bowled by Australia’s Trevor Chappell at Melbourne in 1981, on the instructions of his captain and brother Greg, to Brian McKechnie, who was denied the chance to hit the last ball of the match for the six runs New Zealand needed for victory.
 McKechnie threw his bat away in disgust; underarm bowling is no longer permitted except by special agreement before the match.

 The most sensitive section in the no ball law relates to throwing (dealt with in greater depth under T).
 By far the most common cause, though, is the bowler overstepping.
 As Law 24 (5) states: ‘For a delivery to be fair in respect of the feet, in the delivery stride (i) the bowler’s back foot must land thin and not touching the return crease. (ii) the bowlers front foot must land with some part of the foot, whether grounded or raised, behind the popping crease.’
 Bob Willis and Derek Pringle were both regular offenders of the modern era; television viewers may recall Jim Laker’s lugubrious “yet another no ball!” as the Essex allrounder overstepped once more.